-BRCA1 and BRCA2 (BReast CAncer genes 1 and 2) are the most well-known genes linked to breast cancer risk.
+BRCA1 and BRCA2 (BReast CAncer genes 1 and 2) are the best-known genes linked to breast cancer risk.
 BRCA1/2 mutations can be passed to you from either parent and can affect the risk of cancers in both women and men.

 Like other gene mutations, BRCA1/2 mutations are rare in the general population.
 In the U.S., between one in 400 and one in 800 people in the general population have a BRCA1/2 mutation.
-However, among Ashkenazi Jewish men and women, about one in 40 have a BRCA1/2 mutation .
-And, between eight and 10 percent of Ashkenazi Jewish women diagnosed with breast cancer in the U.S. have a mutation in the BRCA1 or BRCA2 gene [26-27].
+However, prevalence varies by ethnic group.
+Among Ashkenazi Jewish men and women, about one in 40 have a BRCA1/2 mutation .

-This means in a group of 100 women without a mutation, about eight will develop breast cancer by age 70 (about 12 by age 85).
+This means in a group of 100 women without a BRCA1/2 mutation, about eight will develop breast cancer by age 70 (about 12 by age 85).
 While in a group of 100 women with a BRCA1/2 mutation, between 40 and 70 will develop breast cancer by age 70.
-Because these numbers represent average risk, the risk of breast cancer for any one woman with a BRCA1/2 mutation may fall outside this range.
+These numbers represent average risk, so the risk of breast cancer for any one woman with a BRCA1/2 mutation may fall outside these ranges.